flowup/api-client-generator/README.md

 - **Angular 6** (should also work with 5 and 4.3+)
 - **RxJS 6** (Observable imports)
-  - in case of rxjs <6 update or rewrite the rxjs import to match older version
+  - in case of rxjs <6 please update or rewrite the rxjs import to match the older version

 See the [Changelog](https://github.com/flowup/api-client-generator/blob/master/CHANGELOG.md) to keep up with the features and changes.